Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Introduction

 We propose a new {\bf Parallel Residual Bi-Fusion Feature Pyramid Network (PRB-FPN)} with a parallel design and multiple improvements that can retain both deeper and shallower features for fast and accurate single-shot object detection.
-Different other bi-fusion FPN structures such as PANet \cite{PANet}, NAS-FPN \cite{NAS-FPN}, and BiFPN \cite{EfficientDet]}, we create a parallel bi-fusion structure to fuse three-layers of feature maps in parallel to generate three prediction maps at the same time, see Fig.~\ref{fig:overview}.
-Without losing efficiency, these three prediction maps can include more accurate semantic meanings and localization information to better detect both tiny and large objects.
-In this parallel structure, we introduce a new COncatenation and RE-organization (CORE) module for data fusion, where output features can be further purified to retain contextual information.
-We further introduce a ``residual'' design (motivated from the spirit of ResNet~\cite{ResNet}) into our bi-fusion pipeline, which enables easy training and integration with a number of popular backbones.
-We will show that our residual FP design outperforms other bi-directional methods \cite{LRF_Wang_2019_ICCV, Woo2019GatedBF} in $\S$~4.
+Different from other bi-fusion FPN structures such as PANet \cite{PANet:CVPR:2018}, NAS-FPN \cite{NAS-FPN:CVPR:2019}, and BiFPN \cite{EfficientDet:CVPR:2020}, we create a parallel bi-fusion structure to fuse three-layers of feature maps in parallel to generate three prediction maps at the same time, see Fig.~\ref{fig:overview}.
+Without losing efficiency, these three-way prediction maps can retain more accurate semantic and localization information to better detect both tiny and large objects.
+In this parallel structure, we introduce a new concatenation and re-organization (CORE) module for data fusion, where output features can be further purified to retain contextual information.
+We introduce a ``residual'' design (motivated from the spirit of ResNet~\cite{ResNet}) into our bi-fusion pipeline, which enables easy training and integration with a number of popular backbones.
+We will show that our residual FP design outperforms other bi-directional methods \cite{LRF_Wang_2019_ICCV, Woo2019GatedBF} in Section~\ref{sec:results}.
 In comparison, methods based on traditional FPs \cite{FPN,YOLOv3,SSD,YOLOv2} can only learn un-referenced features, thus they are not suitable for detecting both large and small objects.
 Our residual FP retains semantic richer features in higher layers that can better detect small objects.

 A key novelty in our design is the adding of {\em parallelization} to the bi-fusion FPN architecture.
 This parallel design is more effective in feature representation, {\em i.e.} for capturing features to identify and localize objects in either small or large sizes without losing efficiency.
-In comparison, most existing bi-directional FP methods \cite{LRF_Wang_2019_ICCV,Kim_2018_ECCV,Woo2019GatedBF,Wu2018SingleShotBP} directly concatenate feature maps in a memory-consuming way, which ends up with a large feature map.
+In comparison, most existing bi-directional FP methods \cite{LRF_Wang_2019_ICCV,PFPNet:ECCV:2018,Woo2019GatedBF,Wu2018SingleShotBP} directly concatenate large feature maps in a memory-consuming way, which ends up with an even larger feature map.